danielbrendel/rfcrawler/README.md

     // - $post->link contains the link to the Reddit post
     // - $post->media contains a link to an image if the post is an image or, if using JSON, may contain a link to a video if the post is a video
     // - $post->author contains the author information (either only name when fetching from JSON or name for username and uri for link to profile)
-    // - $nsfw Flag indicator if content is marked as NSFW (only available for JSON queries)
     // - $post->all All original data entries
 }
 ```